The rule of thirds is probably the most basic in photography. So what is it, and how can you use it to improve your photos? Let’s dive in!

 Whatever your subject is, try to position it on one of those intersections or lines.

-If it’s a small subject it’s a lot easier to put it on one of the intersections.
-Something taller, like a tower, for example, might be more interesting to put the top window on an intersection with the tower on the rest of the line.
+If it’s a small subject, it’s a lot easier to put it on one of the intersections.
+For example, something taller, like a tower, might be more interesting to put the top window on an intersection with the tower on the rest of the line.

 Our eyes are naturally attracted to those intersections and lines.
 So positioning your subject there is a brilliant way to draw attention to it.